-The moment you have a child your entire seems to just fill up with noise.
-Between all the noises that come out of your child and all the noises their toys make you are surrounded by toys.
-Lucky for you I have tested some cool toys for boys that are silent.
-Furthermore, they aren’t just for boys.
-Your little girl will love them too.
+The moment you have a child your entire life seems to just fill up with noise.
+Between all the noises that come out of your child and all the noises their toys make, you are surrounded by noise.
+That’s why I’m sharing this list of best toys for kids.

 It’s certainly not uncommon for parents to want quiet play time for their kids.
 Quiet play time helps to encourage imagination and build motor skills.
 It also helps parents to get just a few minutes of peace and quiet.